 Zero-carbon cloud is exploring a new approach to computing that leverages recent advances in information technology (cloud computing, data center automation, system-focused analytics, etc.), and the advance of renewable energy generation to create truly "green" computing.
 The goal is zero incremental carbon emissions.
-A key aspect of this approach is the use of "stranded power" and delivery of volatile computing services.
+A key aspect of this approach is the use of "stranded power", that is uneconomic due to geographic and temporal mismatching, and delivery of volatile computing services.

 - Fan Yang and Andrew A. Chien, "Scaling Supercomputing with Stranded Power: Costs and Capabilities", submitted for publication. (also available as University of Chicago Technical Report 2016-04, January 2016, Techreport link)

 - Kibaek Kim, Fan Yang, Victor Zavala, and Andrew A. Chien, "Data Centers as Dispatchable Loads to Harness Stranded Power", to appear in IEEE Transactions on Sustainable Energy, DOI 10.1109/TSTE.2016.2593607. (submitted version from March 2016 is available from Arxiv)